 Recording your fleet’s condition is vital to protecting your assets and ensuring you don’t lose money in case of damages caused by the carrier and equipment misuse and abuse.

 Recording your inspections also keeps you from handing off damaged or malfunctioning equipment to your customers, which could ruin your relationship and impact your revenue.

 Record360 allows you to streamline your inspection process through digitization.
 The app lets you take high-resolution photos and videos to document your rental equipment’s actual condition, upload them to the cloud, and immediately inform your customer.

 Doing so gives you irrefutable proof in case of disputes, eliminates arguments with your customers, and avoid paying for repairs for equipment damages you didn’t cause.

 With the right technology, you’ll get a more granular view of your equipment’s condition and components before handing it off and after it comes back from the customer.

 6. Bill customers for damages while preserving your relationship

 Equipment wear and tear is inevitable.
 As long as you’re reasonable and fair about identifying damages and wear and tear, your customers are more likely to accept responsibility and pay for their part.

 That is why the before and after photo and video records are crucial to determine how much is damage and wear and tear.

-While this guide is by no means complete, you can use the tips as a starting point to 10X your revenue.
-These tips are tried and tested to work so if you put in the effort to implement them you are bound to skyrocket your equipment rental revenue.
+While this guide is incomplete, you can use the tips as a starting point to 10X your revenue.
+These tips are tried and tested to work, so if you put in the effort to implement them, you are bound to skyrocket your equipment rental revenue.